What you ingest directly affects the way you think, feel and behave.

 A little caffeine can do wonders to get your day started but relying on the constant caffeine rush is opposite of maintaining a healthy nervous system.

-To be completely honest, I love a good cup of coffee, now and then, but I am sure to not overdue it and keep it to one cup in the morning.
+To be completely honest, I love a good cup of coffee, now and then, but I am sure not to overdo it and keep it to one cup in the morning.

 While I do love a good cup of coffee I tend to save it for the days I feel I need the extra caffeine and I am sure to keep it to once a week sometimes once per month.